Beauty Hacks You Can Do in Less Than One Minute

 It’s especially helpful if you’re wearing makeup and want it to sit better, but I also use it on no-makeup days when I just want my skin to look better fast.

-Use Nasal Spray or Hemorrhoid Cream for Dark Circles
+Use Nasal Spray for Dark Circles

 This one is a pinch-only trick, not a daily habit.
 Some people use a tiny amount of vasoconstricting products to temporarily reduce under-eye puffiness, but this is very much a special-occasion move, not a routine.